MicrosoftDocs/visualstudio-docs/docs/code-quality/how-to-create-or-update-standard-code-analysis-check-in-policies.md

 - For managed code, you set the check-in policy by specifying a *rule set* that contains a subset of the code analysis rules.

 - For C/C++ code, in Visual Studio 2017 version 15.6 and earlier, the check-in policy requires that all code analysis rules are run.
 You can add pre-processor directives to disable specific rules for the individual code projects in your Azure DevOps project.
 In 15.7 and later, you can use **/analyze:ruleset** to specify which rules to run.
-For more information, see [Use rule sets to specify the C++ rules to run](using-rule-sets-to-specify-the-cpp-rules-to-run.md).
+For more information, see [Using Rule Sets to Specify the C++ Rules to Run](using-rule-sets-to-specify-the-cpp-rules-to-run.md).

 After you specify a check-in policy for managed code, team members can synchronize their code analysis settings for code projects to the Azure DevOps project policy settings.